What is Shared Responsibility Model? – Explained

-The shared responsibility model or shared security responsibility model is a security and compliance framework that describes the responsibilities of Cloud Service Providers (CSPs) and customers for keeping the cloud network secure.
-This includes hardware, infrastructure, endpoints, data, configuration, network controls, access etc.
+The shared responsibility or shared security responsibility model is a security and compliance framework that describes the responsibilities of Cloud Service Providers (CSPs) and customers to keep the cloud network secure.
+This includes hardware, infrastructure, endpoints, data, configuration, network controls, access, etc.

-In simple terms, the shared responsibility model must ensure that cloud service provider must monitor and manage any security threats related to the cloud and infrastructure.
-The end users are responsible for protecting data and assets that are stored in the cloud.
+In simple terms, the shared responsibility model must ensure that cloud service providers monitor and manage any security threats related to the cloud and infrastructure.
+The end users are responsible for protecting data and assets stored in the cloud.

 However, it is essential to understand the division of responsibilities before opting for a public cloud service.
 Cloud service providers are not responsible for everything in a shared responsibility model.
 Security and tasks are divided among both parties.
-Having said that, the workload responsibilities may vary depending upon the cloud service model – SaaS, IaaS & PaaS.
+The workload responsibilities may vary depending upon the cloud service model – SaaS, IaaS & PaaS.

 Let’s have a look at the shared responsibility across three main cloud service models:

 Software as a Service: In a SaaS model, the cloud service provider provides a subscription to a centrally hosted application.
-Thus, the provider is only responsible for application security and its maintenance plus management.
+Thus, the provider is only responsible for application security, maintenance, and management.

-Infrastructure as a Service: In an IaaS model, the cloud service provider provides a varied range of services ranging from virtualized servers, storage, network equipment over the cloud etc. Thus, the service provider is responsible for everything that they own or install on the cloud, including the OS (operating system), middleware, containers, workloads, data, and code.
+Infrastructure as a Service: In an IaaS model, the cloud service provider provides various services ranging from virtualized servers, storage, network equipment over the cloud, etc. Thus, the service provider is responsible for everything they own or install on the cloud, including the OS (operating system), middleware, containers, workloads, data, and code.

-Platform as a Service: In a PaaS model, the cloud service provider provides both hardware and software used by the client for application development.
+In a PaaS model, the cloud service provider provides hardware and software the client uses for application development.
 Thus, the service provider is only responsible for the security of the platform and its infra.

-Now comes the question who is responsible for what?
+Now comes the question of who is responsible for what?

 Clients: